FusionAuth/fusionauth-site/site/_posts/2020-05-22-building-cli-app-with-device-grant-and-golang.md

 Here you can see the following:

 1. We have our login command, where our main logic is in our `Run` function.
 1. Our `Run` func starts off by creating a `FusionAuthClient` and assigning it to `faClient`.
-This is using FA's [go-client](github.com/FusionAuth/go-client/pkg/fusionauth) library, which **will be our primary interface to our FA server going forward** and is going to come in handy throughout our Device Code grant.
+This is using FusionAuth's [go-client](github.com/FusionAuth/go-client/pkg/fusionauth) library, which **will be our primary interface to our FusionAuth server going forward** and is going to come in handy throughout our Device Code grant.
 1. Next, we call `faClient.RetrieveOpenIdConfiguration` which returns to us an `openIDConfig` object of type [OpenIdConfiguration](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc#OpenIdConfiguration).
 This will be handy as we'll be able to get some important OAuth endpoints from that configuration.
 1. Lastly, we call `startDeviceGrantFlow` with `openIDConfig.DeviceAuthorizationEndpoint`.
 This function sends the "Device Authorization Request" we mentioned earlier and populates the response into the `result` object which is of type [`fusionauth.DeviceResponse`](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc#DeviceResponse).

-Now that we've sent our Device Auth request and we've got back a successful response, we've set up our FA server to accept a Device Login and have received our User and Device Codes locally in our CLI App.
+Now that we've sent our Device Auth request and we've got back a successful response, we've set up our FusionAuth server to accept a Device Login and have received our User and Device Codes locally in our CLI App.
 Let's do something with those shall we?

-### Display the User Code, Open the Device Login page, and Poll the FA server for completion
+### Display the User Code, Open the Device Login page, and Poll FusionAuth for completion

 Alright, now that we've got a User Code, we need to display that code so they can complete the "Device login".
-To do so, we need to open the "Device login" page so the user doesn't need to enter the URL themselves and start polling the FA server so we're informed when the user completes their login.
+To do so, we need to open the "Device login" page so the user doesn't need to enter the URL themselves and start polling the FusionAuth server so we're informed when the user completes their login.

 Again, let's look at some code and then work our way through it: